sophie4tech/alx-system/0x00-shell_basics/README.md

-file 0
-script that prints the absolute path name of the current working directory
+0- script that prints the absolute path name of the current working directory 1-Display the contents list of your current directory.

-file 1
-Display the contents list of your current directory.

-file 2
-script that changes the working directory to the user’s home directory.
+2-A script that changes the working directory to the user’s home directory.